anthony-walker/euler1D/README.md

               this solution is validated with the PyPi sodshock calculation

 ### shocktubecalc module
 is a module from PyPi.
-This is a validated analytical solution to the
+This is an analytical solution to the
-sodshock tube problem.
-Used to compare to the numerical solution.
+sodshock tube problem used to validate the numerical solution.
 Note that the functions from sodshock.py are used to save this
 in a consistent form.